aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 Download the project [skeleton](skeleton.zip?raw=true).
 Start by running `bundle install`.
 To setup the database, run `rake db:setup` which creates, loads from schema and seeds the db in one command.
 Run `webpack --watch` or `webpack -w` in a new tab to transpile the JavaScript.

 Take a quick look at the `webpack.config.js`.
-Note that our entry point is `frontend/twitter.js`, so all of our other JavaScript file should be defined in the `frontend` folder also.
-Webpack will compile them from there and create a `bundle.js` file in `app/assets/javascripts/`.
+Note that our entry point is `frontend/twitter.js`, so all of our other JavaScript files should be defined in the `frontend` folder also.
+Webpack will transpile them from there and create a `bundle.js` file in `app/assets/javascripts/`.

 Next checkout `app/assets/javascripts/application.js`.
 This is Rails' manifest